kbp7/COP4813-Group-Project---R8This/README.md

 6. The project must make use of a database using MySQL.
 The database structure should include at least one one‐to‐many relationship and must include at least one join operation as a query.
 The database should be pre‐populated with dummy data to enhance the user experience.

 # Website Features
+* User profile system
+* Likes and Comments
+* Searching, sorting, and viewing movie and game reviews by our authors
+* 8 out of 8 rating scale
+* Administration tools

 ## User Manual

 ## Database Schema

 ## Technologies
+* Atom
+* GitKraken + GitHub
+* MySQL

 ## Special Thanks
+* Stack Overflow
+* Albert "The Ritz" Ritzhaupt

 ##